SunLab-GMU/PatchDB/README.md

 ## Download Policy

 We are happy to share PatchDB and hope you can find our dataset useful in your research.

+**Option 1:** download the `json` format PatchDB from Hugging Face

+You can download the dataset from [https://huggingface.co/datasets/sunlab/patch_db](https://huggingface.co/datasets/sunlab/patch_db).

+This repository is publicly accessible.
+You need to log into Hugging Face, share your contact information (email and username), and agree to your terms and conditions (if any) to download the dataset.

-However, in order to prevent any misuse, we kindly ask you to fill out a **request form** to state your identity and research scope.
+**Option 2:** download the `.zip` dataset using the **request form**.
+You need to state your identity and research scope.
 We will verify them and then send you the download link of PatchDB dataset.

 **Request Steps:**